thedotxyz/pihole-unbound/README.md

 Install Pi-hole using the official Pi-hole installer.

-Log in over SSH using the administrative user created earlier:
+Log in over SSH using the administrative user created earlier (if you are not logged in already):

 ```bash
 ssh piholeadmin@192.168.1.30